 How we share information with other organisations

-We only share personal data with other organisations where it is lawful to so and in accordance with our Information Governance Policy.
-Information is shared in order to fulfil our remit which is to pass on your experiences of care to help improve them on your behalf.
+We only share personal data with other organisations where it is lawful to do so, and in accordance with our Information Governance Policy.
+Information is shared in order to fulfil our remit which is to pass on your experiences of care to help improve them on your behalf and people like you.

 We will only disclose your personal data where we have your consent to do so, or where there is another very good reason to make the disclosure – for example, we may disclose information to CQC or a local authority where we think it is necessary to do so in order to protect a vulnerable person from abuse or harm.
 Any such disclosure will be made in accordance with the requirements of the current data protection legislation.